petkov120/Batch-Calls-Clinify/README.md

   # Make Screen Pixel Perfect

-  This is a code bundle for Make Screen Pixel Perfect.
+  This is a code bundle for Clinifyai.ai.
 The original project is available at https://www.figma.com/design/wUyF4GlwGobMu9OgMuhGLJ/Make-Screen-Pixel-Perfect.

   ## Running the code